YaronWittenstein/read-it-or-throw-it/content/post/read-it-or-throw-it-214.md

 3. [Big Benefits when Your Product is Bootstrapped][product-bootstrap]
 <br/>
-Oren Eini, one the greatest developers on earth tells his remarkable story of bootstrapping his company creating RavenDB.
+Oren Eini, one of the greatest developers on earth tells his remarkable story of bootstrapping his company creating RavenDB.
 A must-read article for entrepreneurs!

 4. [Kubernetes and the Erlang VM: orchestration on the large and the small][kubernetes-and-the-erlang-vm]
 <br/>
 A great article by José Valim, the creator of Elixir about the similarities between KS8 and the Erlang VM.
-While KS8 orchestrates nodes, the Erlang VM does that same in the instance level.
+While KS8 orchestrates nodes, the Erlang VM does that same at the instance level.
 José also writes about how KS8 and the Erlang VM can complement each other in cases like Service Discovery.

 5. [Tuple: A remote pair programming tool for discerning developers][tuple]